Brian Laundrie's sister says she does not know where he is, and 'I'd turn him in' – KION546

 Sister says she last saw her brother September 6 on camping trip

 Cassie Laundrie said the last time she saw her brother was during a family camping trip at Florida’s Fort De Soto Park in early September — days before Petito’s family reported her missing.
-The trip happened September 6-8, and the site is about 75 miles from where the Laundries’ parents live, county officials have said.
+The trip happened September 6-8, and the site is about 75 miles from where Brian Laundrie’s parents live, county officials have said.

 Cassie Laundrie told ABC she last saw and spoke to him September 6.